sdxic/netapp_bluexp_classification/README.md

 ## Part 2: Create NSS (NetApp Support Site) and BlueXP account

 Ensure the customer has created a NSS (NetApp Support Site) account.
 Once they have a NSS account, they will create a BlueXP account and attach the BlueXP account to their NSS account.
-When preparing for engagment, send customer email for them to complete this in advance if possible as it can take up to 24 hours for NSS account creations.
+When preparing for engagement, send customer email for them to complete this in advance if possible as it can take up to 24 hours for NSS account creations.
 You will need a customer-level account for full access to support features within NetApp platforms like BlueXP.

 1. From a browser outside of the lab, navigate to https://mysupport.netapp.com/site.
     * Click Create New Account under Get Started on the right side